 How Much is High-Risk Car Insurance in NC?

-Overall, high-risk car insurance costs in North Carolina can range anywhere from $48 to $604, depending on your unique combination of pricing factors.
-Below, you can compare average pricing for your profile by filtering the table.
+High-risk car insurance costs in North Carolina range from $48 to $604 monthly, depending on your age, driving record and credit history.
+Filter the table below to compare average pricing for your profile.

 North Carolina High-Risk Car Insurance: Buyer's Guide